 Energy companies and environmentalists said the Interior Department should move quickly and issue a final rule tightening safety requirements for offshore drilling operations after the BP Plc (BP/) oil spill more than two years ago.

 The Natural Resources Defense Council of New York wants the new regulation to require companies such as BP and Exxon Mobil Corp.
-(XOM) to demonstrate their spill-containment equipment works before they start drilling.
+(XOM:US) to demonstrate their spill-containment equipment works before they start drilling.
 The American Petroleum Institute asked the Interior Department to require less testing in its final rule than in interim regulations introduced shortly after the BP disaster.

 BP is the largest holder of the leases in the deep waters of the Gulf of Mexico, where its Macondo well exploded in April 2010, killing 11 rig workers and spilling millions of barrels of oil.